As an Amazon Associate we earn from qualifying purchases.

-Today, we’re making the ultimate fall and winter salad, complete with spiced acorn squash, juicy pomegranate seeds, and bright green spinach to add to the holiday colors.
+Today, I’m making the ultimate fall and winter salad, complete with spiced acorn squash, juicy pomegranate seeds, and bright green spinach to add to the holiday colors.

 What is an Acorn Squash Salad?

-Our acorn squash salad recipe takes common ingredients found in a spinach salad and elevates them by making the acorn squash the focal point of the dish.
-Overall, we wanted to develop a recipe that incorporated seasonal elements to really get into the holiday spirit.
+My acorn squash salad recipe takes common ingredients found in a spinach salad and elevates them by making the acorn squash the focal point of the dish.
+Overall, I wanted to develop a recipe that incorporated seasonal elements to really get into the holiday spirit.

-For the acorn squash itself, we roasted the acorn squash by baking it, and we outline our exact recipe for baking the squash here.
-We added spices such as clove, cinnamon, and nutmeg to really enhance the holiday vibes of this dish.
+For the acorn squash itself, I roasted the acorn squash by baking it, and I outline my exact recipe for baking the squash here.
+I added spices such as clove, cinnamon, and nutmeg to really enhance the holiday vibes of this dish.

 What Makes a Good Acorn Squash Salad